 Last week, Medium, the beleaguered blogging platform founded in 2013 by Twitter and Blogger co-founder Evan Williams, essentially fired their entire editorial staff.
-Medium started its own publications in 2019, and, not seeing their audiences grow the way they would like, are now shifting their strategy to chase after independent writers (where'd they get that idea?).
-Existing editorial staff were offered buyouts—more consideration than editorial staff usually get—but it was made clear that the publications these employees spent the last two years building were now dead in the startup waters.
+Medium started its own publications in 2019, and, not seeing its audiences grow the way it would like, is now shifting its strategy to chase after independent writers (where'd they get that idea?).
+Existing editorial staff were offered buyouts—more consideration than editorial staff usually get—but it was made clear that the publications these employees spent the last two years building were now dead in the startup waters.¹

 Only a day after the Medium pivot, MEL Magazine announced that it was shutting down.
 Founded in 2015 by Dollar Shave Club—and, coincidentally, hosted on Medium until it transitioned to its own website in 2018—MEL is a men’s magazine for the internet age with some genuinely great writing, despite it being owned by a company that sends men’s razors through the mail.
 The fact that MEL never ran advertising, for its owner or other brands, and, up until very recently, never charged anything, meant that its existence, tucked away under the marketing budget for a multi-billion dollar company, was always tenuous.
 While shocking, MEL's demise is not surprising.